SolisWare/axion-notes/README.md

-# Axion Notes
+# Axion Notes - Sticky Notes App for macOS, Windows, and Web

 ![Last Modified](https://img.shields.io/badge/last%20modified-May%202026-blue)
 ![Version](https://img.shields.io/badge/version-0.2-green)
 ![License](https://img.shields.io/badge/license-MIT-yellow)
 ![Platform](https://img.shields.io/badge/platform-macOS%20%7C%20Windows%20%7C%20Web-lightgray)

-A cross-platform sticky notes desktop client and web app built with ReactJS and Electron by SolisWare.

----
+Axion Notes is an open source sticky notes app for macOS, Windows, and the web, built by SolisWare.
+It combines a React web app with an Electron desktop client so you can create, color-code, sort, and save digital sticky notes locally on your device.

 ### Early release notice
 > SolisWare Axion Notes is currently pre-1.0 software.
 Features, storage formats, settings, and app behavior may change between releases, and backward compatibility is not guaranteed until a stable 1.0 release.
 >
 > When updating between early releases, locally stored notes or settings may not always migrate cleanly.
 Please keep a backup of anything important before installing a new version.

----

 ## App Overview

-Axion Notes is a simple, flexible space for capturing ideas before they slip away.
-Create quick notes, organize them with color, and use the same familiar sticky-note workflow on desktop or in the browser.
+Axion Notes is a simple, flexible workspace for capturing ideas before they slip away.
+Use it as a desktop sticky notes app on macOS or Windows, or run it as a browser-based notes app with the same familiar sticky-note workflow.

+The app is designed for quick personal notes, reminders, lightweight planning, and visual organization.
+Notes and settings are stored locally, so Axion Notes works well for users who want a fast private notes board without needing an online account.

 Key features:
 - Color-coded notes for visual organization
 - Auto dark mode with light, dark, and system themes
 - Smart sorting by creation date, last modified, or title
-- Browser app included with local note storage
+- Browser web app with local note storage
-- Always-on-top mode for keeping notes visible
+- Always-on-top mode for keeping desktop notes visible
 - Auto-save so notes persist across restarts
+- Native desktop builds for macOS and Windows
+- React and Electron codebase for desktop and web releases

 ### Desktop App
 ![Axion Notes desktop app showing sample sticky notes](docs/images/sample-notes.png)